Lontong cap go meh: Origin

 Chinese cuisine's influences on Indonesian cuisine are evident in Indonesian take on Chinese dishes, such as mie goreng, lumpia, bakso and siomay.
 However, the culinary influences also took another way around.
 Peranakan Chinese Indonesian cuisine has also been influenced by native Indonesian cuisine.
 It is believed that lontong cap go meh is a Peranakan Chinese Indonesian take on traditional Indonesian dishes.

 Early Chinese immigrants in Indonesia settled in northern coastal cities of Java, such as Semarang, Pekalongan, Lasem, Tuban and Surabaya, as early as Majapahit period.
 During that time only male Chinese settled in Java and they intermarried with local Javanese women and created a Javanese-Chinese Peranakan culture.
 These early Chinese immigrants became accustomed to the cooking of their Javanese wives.
 To celebrate Chinese New Year, during Cap go meh, Peranakan of Java replaced the traditional yuanxiao (rice ball) with local lontong accompanied with an array of Javanese dishes such as opor ayam and sambal goreng ati (spicy beef liver).
 It is believed that the dish reflect the assimilation among Chinese immigrants and local Javanese community.
 It is believed that lontong cap go meh is full of good fortune symbols; the thick rice cake is considered richer compared to thin watery bubur (rice congee) which is often regarded as food of the poor.
 The elongated form of lontong also symbolizes longevity.
 While eggs symbolize good fortune and yellowish turmeric-coconut milk broth represents gold and fortune.
+When eating the dish during Chinese New Year, it is the tradition in Medan to jump after taking each mouthful, saying "Boing, tjampolin, boing".